 Refine your interpersonal and organizational communication skills while learning to develop targeted messages and strengthen one-on-one, intercultural, and group relationships.
 Flexibility helps smooth the journey ahead, while our vibrant, virtual Christ-centered community encourages your personal success and vocational discovery every step of the way.

 Our Locked-In Tuition program guarantees you’ll pay the same price for your entire undergraduate degree.

 About the Program

-With ACU’s online Bachelor of Science in Applied Communication program, you will learn skills that are vital to the job market: problem-solving, team building, message crafting, and leadership.
-You’ll learn to think critically about communication and interpersonal interactions as you participate in important topics – those concerning organizational conflicts, race, politics, employee behaviors, the impact of technology, and even family issues.
-Graduate with real-world examples in hand — during your program, you’ll create an e-portfolio of work that you can share with future employers.
+With ACU’s online Bachelor of Science in Applied Communication program, you will learn skills that are vital to the job market: problem solving, team building, message crafting, and leadership.
+You’re further encouraged to examine the role of communication and its applications in relation to various situations and topics, including social justice, change management, organizational conflicts, politics, the influence of technology, and family dynamics.
+As you explore ways communication builds connections, you’ll develop an e-portfolio of real-world work examples that you can share with future employers.